David-Inkheart/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 Implement the `TestMemoize` class with a `test_memoize` method.
 Inside the `test_memoize` method, define a class and use `unittest.mock.patch` to mock a method.
 Test that the method is only called once when calling a decorated property multiple times.

 ### [4.
 Parameterize and patch as decorators](./test_client.py)

+Familiarize yourself with the `client.GithubOrgClient` class.

+In a new `test_client.py` file, declare the `TestGithubOrgClient(unittest.TestCase)` class and implement the test_org method.

+This method should test that `GithubOrgClient.org` returns the correct value.

-Implement the `TestGithubOrgClient` class and the `test_org` method.
-Use `@patch` as a decorator to mock the `get_json` function and ensure it is called once with the expected argument.
-Use `@parameterized.expand` as a decorator to parametrize the test with different org examples.
+Use `@patch` as a decorator to make sure get_json is called once with the expected argument but make sure it is not executed.

+Use `@parameterized.expand` as a decorator to parametrize the test with a couple of `org` examples to pass to `GithubOrgClient`, in this order:

+- google
+- abc
+Of course, no external HTTP calls should be made.

 ### [5.
 Mocking a property](./test_client.py)
 Implement the `test_public_repos_url` method to unit-test `GithubOrgClient._public_repos_url`.
 Use `patch` as a context manager to mock `GithubOrgClient.org` and test the result of `_public_repos_url` based on the mocked payload.